redhat-developer/service-binding-operator/README.md

 [Binding an Imported app in one namespace with an In-cluster Managed PostgreSQL Database in another namespace](examples/nodejs_postgresql_namespaces/README.md)

 [Binding an Imported app to a Route/Ingress](examples/route_k8s_resource/README.md)

+## Roadmap

+The [Service Binding Operator roadmap uses Github milestones](https://github.com/redhat-developer/service-binding-operator/milestones) to track the progress of the project.

 ## Community, discussion, contribution, and support